CARTAvis/manual_source/source/file_browser.rst

 .. note::
    | To know more about loading a Stokes hypercube, see :ref:`forming_hypercube`.
-   | To know more about loading multiple images and form a multi-color blending image, see :ref:`forming_multicolor_image`.
+   | To know more about creating a multi-color blending image, see :ref:`forming_multicolor_image`.
    | To know more about loading region files, see :ref:`loading_regions`.
    | To know more about loading catalog files, see :ref:`loading_catalogs`.